Introducing Leigh Film...

 Paul is a co-founder of Leigh Film Society, which started in Tyldesley in 2013, thanks to the support of local Councillors Jo Platt and Steve Hellier.

 Paul’s role as Chair is to oversee governance and procedures, implementing policy and procedures.
-The Society moved to the Turnpike in Leigh in September 2014.
+The Society moved to the Turnpike Centre in Leigh in September 2014.

 Paul is heavily involved in the local community as a Trustee of The Pelican Centre, Director of Grow for Giving C.I.C. & Vice President of Tyldesley Swimming and Water Polo Club.